atrn/ici/BUILDING.md

 The `etc` directory contains a number of Makefiles that use this approach.

+### Platform configuration

+More control over the configuration is available by setting the `CONFIG_FILE` macro to the name of a header file that defines the interpreter's configuration.
+The file named by `CONFIG_FILE` is included by the standard header file `fwd.h`.
+If `CONFIG_FILE` is not set `fwd.h` automatically selects a file for the host.

+The per-system configuration header files are located in the `conf` directory.

 ## CMakeLists.txt

-There is a very basic `CMakeLists.txt` file that works to compile a basic interpreter executable.
-The CMakeFile doesn't all the things the Makefile build does (DLL vs static lib, creating ici.h etc...) but of course it could with sufficient _cmake-ing_.
-However there are **no** plans to move builds to use cmake and no plans to do such cmake-ing.
-Contributions will be gladly accepted.
-I'm happy enough with the make/dcc combination.
+The `CMakeLists.txt` is very basic but works to compile a standalone interpreter executable.
+The CMakeFile doesn't do the same things the Makefile does (DLL vs static lib, creating ici.h, installing) but of course it could with sufficient _cmake-ing_.
+However I have **no** plans to that _cmake-ing_.
+I'm happy enough with the make and dcc.
+Contributions will be gladly accepted however.

 Using `cmake` an interpreter can be built via a the command,

     $ cmake -BBUILD -H. && make -CBUILD

-Adjust build options can be done at generation time or later by adjusting cmake's settings _cache_ (either manually or by using the ccmake tool).
+Adjust build options can be done at generation time by setting cmake variables on the command line or by editing the cmake's settings _cache_ (either manually or by using the ccmake tool) and re-generating build files.